Introduction

 - Seizures

-- Appetite loss due to illness
+- Appetite loss from chronic illness

-- Cancer support or palliative care
+- Cancer support or end-of-life comfort

 Is THC Safe for Dogs?

-Symptoms of THC Toxicity in Dogs Include:
+Symptoms of THC Toxicity in Dogs

-- Disorientation and stumbling
+- Disorientation or stumbling

-- Lethargy or stupor
+- Lethargy or extreme sleepiness

 - Urinary incontinence